40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

 ```

 ## How to do conditional mapping?
-Invoke `PreCondition` instance method in the lambda expression about action (which passed in 1th argument (zero-based)) inside `ForMember` instance method call.
+Invoke `Condition` instance method in the lambda expression about action (which passed in 1th argument (zero-based)) inside `ForMember` instance method call.

 ```
         var configuration = new MapperConfiguration(cfg => {